Pretrial Release Initiative

 Financially underserved populations who cannot afford their bail are often required to await their court date from jail where they are separated from family, employment, support systems, and resources.
 Those who are impacted are legally presumed innocent, but they may lose their job, their ability to provide for their family, and they risk a substantially harsher sentence — all because they could not afford to pay their bond.

 The Pretrial Release Initiative provides an alternative to lengthy and unnecessary jail stays.
-Rather than extended incarceration, Oklahoma County judges have the option to release eligible individuals on a conditional “Public Defender bond,” which provides supportive services and a means to reconnect with their families, communities, and employment.
+Rather than extended detention, Oklahoma County judges have the option to release eligible individuals on a conditional bond, which provides supportive services and a means to reconnect with their families, communities, and employment.
 No money is exchanged during the process, and all services are free for program participants.

 Diversion Services